jwoogerd/security/alarm/README.md

 To do:

-- payload for nmap scans?
 - report just once for packets to all ports
-- credit card info in the clear
+- test credit card info in the clear?

 - test log file analysis